gitpoap/gitpoap-backend/docs/Auth.md

 Note that:

-- The `"authTokenId"` field is the ID of the record for the Access+Refresh Token pair in the database.
+- The `"authTokenId"` field is the ID of the record in the `AuthToken` table for the Access+Refresh Token pair in the database.
 - The `"githubId"` field is GitHub's ID for the user that will not change even if their login handle changes.
 - The `"generation"` field is a versioning of the Access+Refresh Tokens for a single login.